 I am recruiting graduate students!
 If you have an interest in theoretical computer science and would like to work with me on a research project, please visit the FLAReLab website.

 Hello world!
-I am a theoretical computer scientist, assistant professor, and Alley Heaps Associate in the Department of Computer Science at St. Francis Xavier University.
+I am a theoretical computer scientist and assistant professor in the Department of Computer Science at St. Francis Xavier University.

 I am also the director of FLAReLab, the university’s Formal Languages and Automata Research Lab.